paxdotdev/docs/src/reference-designability.md

 # Designability

 Pax is designed with a very specific goal in mind.
-In fact, Pax wouldn't exist, and certainly wouldn't be its own computer language + runtime, if there were existing compelling solutions that already achieved this goal.
+In fact, Pax wouldn't exist if there were existing compelling solutions that already achieved this goal.

 That goal is _designability._  What does that mean?